solid/process/README.md

 Candidate Proposals with substantive changes require three Editors who are assigned to the material being modified to actively approve the proposal, with no Editors from the Editorial Team actively rejecting.
 If there are less than three Editors assigned to the material being modified, then other Editors from the Editorial Team may participate.
 Editors may abstain.
 Candidate Proposals with substantive changes must remain open for at least one week before final acceptance.
 If an Editor does not vote by the end of that week it will be assumed that they abstained.
 Once the Candidate Proposal has successfully passed editorial review and the specified wait-time has elapsed, it may be merged by an assigned Editor.

 Candidate Proposals without substantive changes require one Editor assigned to the material being modified to actively approve the proposal, with no Editors from the Editorial Team actively rejecting, and may be merged immediately by an assigned Editor.
-An assigned Editor has the right to revert a non-substantive change.
+Anyone from the Editorial Team has the right to revert a non-substantive change, but are encouraged to communicate with the assigned Editor that merged it first.
+Any revert must be accompanied by a reasonable explanation.
+If the change is reverted because they believe it to be substantive, that must be included in the explanation.

 ### Becoming an Editor